 Products with a lower level of hold, such as creams and pomades, can be used to create natural, subtle looks such as a brushed side parting.
 Or, using a greater quantity of product, you can create a slicked back look.

 The mouldability of a product is the ability of a product to be re-shaped.
 Products like gels, for example, or some paste products like Fudge Matte Hed, will set hard when they dry, preventing re-styling without application of more product.
 This is great if you’re looking for the style to stay in shape throughout the day.
 With low-hold products such as pomades and creams, you’ll virtually always be able to restyle when needed.
 Other products such as the Lock Stock & Barrel 85 Karats Grooming Clay will offer a good amount of hold while being reworkable, allowing you to reshape your hair throughout the day to create additional volume and ensure your style is on point.

 While technically hair sprays can be used as a styling product in and of themselves, they’re best put to use as a finishing product.
 Once you’ve achieved the look you want with a hair product, use hairspray to hold the finished article in place, boosting the longevity of the haircut.

 This can be done either with a big, voluminous hairstyle achieved with a high hold product, or to keep a classier, slicker look achieved with a cream, pomade, or other low hold product in place.

 Like this content?
-Check out our top hair thickening shampoos, Master Barber Sam Otway taking on some common hair care concerns, and stay up to date with the Mankind blog for more haircare content.
+Check out our top hair thickening shampoos, & Groom 101: Complete Guide to Haircare, and stay up to date with the Mankind blog for more haircare content.